How To Design Killer Facebook Ads That Get Results

 Size and Specs Matter

-Guinness filmed a short video entirely in vertical orientation, highlighting its effectiveness.
+Guinness filmed a short video entirely in a vertical orientation, highlighting its effectiveness.

 Facebook has specific recommendations for file size, length, compression, and resolution.
 Make sure to pay close attention to them before formatting your video.